 She has taught at Ithaca College and Virginia Commonwealth University and was Assistant Professor of fourth-year fine art photography thesis at the Corcoran School of the Arts and Design until its closure.

-As a curator, her exhibitions include The Gifts of Tony Podesta (2019), Border Wall (2021), and Vertiginous Matter (2022) at the Katzen Arts Center at American University.
+As a curator, her exhibitions include The Gifts of Tony Podesta (2019), Border Wall (2021), and Vertiginous Matter (2022) at the Katzen Arts Center at American University, the latter recognized as one of the top museum exhibitions of 2022 by Washington City Paper.

 Her artistic practice examines landscape as a reflection of interior experience, where moments separated by time overlap and reassemble into new narratives.
 Her images consider how the spaces we inhabit continue to resonate long after we leave them, and how memory shapes our relationship to place.
 Through this work, she examines the shifting boundary between lived experience and remembered space.